georgercarder/gfmt/README.md

 # gfmt

-### a basic script running goimports recursively on a directory and checking basic style
+### runs goimports recursively on a directory and runs scripts checking basic style

 ### currently the style checked is only: